South Australian Housing Trust: Early 2000s to present

 The SA Housing Trust Board reports to the minister responsible for the relevant department, the Department for Families and Communities, which was later renamed as the Department for Communities and Social Inclusion, and, following the March 2018 state election, again renamed as the Department for Human Services.

 In 2004, the way in which SAHT services were delivered changed.
 Houses are still owned by SAHT, however, maintenance and tenant relations is now handled by Housing SA, and upgrades/renewal projects are being delivered from the early 2010s onwards by Renewal SA, both of which report to Cabinet through the minister.

 In the 2010s some SAHT houses were demolished and rebuilt as part of the '1 Thousand Homes in 1000 Days' program.
 In some areas, management and ownership of homes has been transferred to non-government service organisations.

+In July 2024, the South Australian Government restored "South Australian Housing Trust" as the public-facing name of the organisation, replacing South Australian Housing Authority, which had been established in 2018.
+The government stated that the change reflected a renewed focus on public housing, including ending the sale of public housing properties and increasing investment in the state's public housing stock.